CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/CL-Upgrade-LCM.md

 cumulus@switch:~$
 ```

 When the network discovery is complete, NetQ presents the number of Cumulus Linux switches it has found.
-They are displayed with their discovery status, which can be one of the following:
+The output displays their discovery status, which can be one of the following:

 - **Discovered without NetQ**: Switches found without NetQ installed
 - **Discovered with NetQ**: Switches found with some version of NetQ installed
 - **Discovered but Rotten**: Switches found that are unreachable
-- **Incorrect Credentials**: Switches found that cannot be reached because the provided access credentials do not match those for the switches
+- **Incorrect Credentials**: Switches found that are unreachable because the provided access credentials do not match those for the switches
 - **OS not Supported**: Switches found that are running Cumulus Linux version not supported by the LCM upgrade feature
 - **NOT\_FOUND**: IP addresses which did not have an associated Cumulus Linux switch